FrancesOkolo/Word-Count-Macro-for-Microsoft-Word/README.md

 # Word Count Macro for Microsoft Word

 ## Description
+## Description
-This repository contains a VBA (Visual Basic for Applications) macro for Microsoft Word.
+This repository contains a VBA (Visual Basic for Applications) macro for Microsoft Word, born out of my personal journey in editing my PhD thesis.
+As a PhD candidate, I faced the significant challenge of bringing my expansive research down to the required word limit.
+Traditional word counting methods in Word were not cutting it, especially when dealing with specific sections and heading levels.
+This macro was developed as a solution to precisely count words in specific sections and under specific headings, making the daunting task of editing much more manageable.

 The macro is designed to:
 - Count the number of words in spans under Heading 1 and Heading 2 and Heading 3.
 - Calculate the total number of words in a document section from "ABSTRACT" to "REFERENCES".